Silver (Boiled in Lead album)

-Silver is the seventh album by Minneapolis Celtic rock band Boiled in Lead.
+Silver is the seventh album by Minneapolis folk punk band Boiled in Lead.
 The band's first studio album in 13 years, Silver also marked Boiled in Lead's 25th anniversary.
 The album also reflected a number of significant lineup changes.
 It was the band's first studio recording after the return of longtime lead singer Todd Menton, and the addition of guitarist Dean Magraw.
 Longtime drummer Robin Anders played on Silver and at the album's live release show, but would leave the group later that year.

 Green Man Review writer Chuck Lipsig noted that Menton's presence marked something of a return to the sound of the group's most musically eclectic albums, 1989's From the Ladle to the Grave and 1990's Orb.
 The album again featured a strong Celtic flavor but also included Middle Eastern and Algerian influences on songs like "Berber" and "Menfi."
 The album also includes a cover of "The Sunset," originally performed by Frankie Kennedy and Mairéad Ní Mhaonaigh, co-founders of the Irish folk band Altan, on their 1987 album Altan.